adamfitz/bash-scripting/README.md

 - dir_clean.sh - bulk delete a list of directories from a file

-- samba_install - script to install and configure basic authenticated samba share on Centos7
+- samba_install.sh - script to install and configure basic authenticated samba share on Centos7